GifZeb/Nursery/index.md

 1. The Fritzing file is available here:
   Can't insert the .fzz file.

-2.It has a breadboard view:
+2. It has a breadboard view:
 ![fritz_bb](https://user-images.githubusercontent.com/43179715/47754198-7d36ee80-dc70-11e8-9cf5-577c619073cd.png)

 3. It has a schematic view: